thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/single-board-computers/check-data-on-thingsboard-block.md

-Once you have successfully published the attributes and telemetry data, you should immediately see them in the Device Telemetry Tab:
+Once you have successfully published the attributes and telemetry data, you should immediately see them in the **"Latest telemetry"** tab:

 {% assign deviceTelemetryCE = '
     ===